 Andalucía holidays take you deep into the heart of rural Spain, where you'll find a charming, rustic way of life amongst the rugged limestone landscapes.
 The highest mountains in the country are found here, thick with ancient pine and oak woods.
 And then there are white hilltop villages, Moorish palaces, empty beaches backed by Roman ruins and spectacular wildflowers that dust the landscape in spring.

 Small group and tailor made tours take you to explore the countryside on foot, bike or via a multitude of high-adrenaline activities.
-Creative types can spend their time dancing, painting or photographing the rugged landscape.
+Creative types can spend their time dancing or painting the rugged landscape.
 Read on to discover what you can do on a holiday to Andalucía.

 Things to do in Andalucía

 Walk this wayWalking in Spain’s southernmost region leads you along rural tracks and paths to diverse landscapes, sun-washed sea views and mountain monasteries.
 Plus, you’ve got incredible seafood and a warm Andalucían welcome, far away from the beachside tourist traps.
 Las Alpujarras, on the south slopes of the Sierra Nevada range, is home to lakes fed by mountain streams, lush valleys, Roman ruins and tiny whitewashed pueblos.
 Meanwhile, stays in Almeria allow you to trek the surreal landscape of the Sierra de los Filabres.
 Nearby, the protected coastal desert of Cabo de Gata has several walking trails, as well an incredibly rich array of plants and birdlife.